Keegz-dz/SpeakEmbed-T/README.md

 ## Legal Attribution

 The speaker encoder builds on the Real-Time Voice Cloning toolkit by Corentin Jemine and the GE2E loss from Google.
 This project extends those works with a transformer-based encoder, improved training, and modern UI.

+## Repository Move Notice
+>
+> This repository hosts the current, active development of the project and captures all the latest updates.
+It was migrated from a private repository to streamline organization and improve long-term maintainability.